“For a gluten-free version, see Kingsford’s Classic Medium White Sauce (Béchamel Sauce).” – April Ferre

 - Cucumber Sauce: Follow key recipe above, except add 1/2 cup grated or thinly sliced cucumber and a dash cayenne pepper.
 Simmer 10 minutes.

 - Dill Sauce: Follow key recipe above, except with the seasonings, add 1 teaspoon minced fresh dill or 1/2 teaspoon dried dill and a dash of nutmeg.
-Simmer 2-3 minutes.
+Simmer 2 to 3 minutes.

 Original recipe is from the Betty Crocker Cookbook, first edition – 9th printing.
 It has been used in the Stacker/Hansen family as long as we can remember.